BEST BEACHES IN ZANZIBAR

 Access: Approximately 1 hour by taxi or bus

-Best for: Honeymoons and intimate relaxation
+Great for: Honeymoons and intimate moments

 Pongwe Beach is located between Kiwengwa and Uroa on the East coast of Zanzibar Island and is known for its breathtaking morning sunrises and the tranquil atmosphere it offers.
 The beach is much less crowded compared to other popular beaches in Zanzibar allowing visitors to enjoy the serene environment and the natural beauty of the surroundings.